There’s only one thing better than eating the best food and drink Yorkshire has to offer, and that’s finding out how it’s made.

 Not only does God’s Own Country have the best scenery, but it’s got the best food and drink tours.
 This is your chance to uncover the secrets behind the tastiest Yorkshire treats, from how your favourite local beer is made to the art of whisky making (and by that, we mean you’ll be making it).
 But it’s not all behind the scenes, you can go bar-hopping or try a delicious food crawl.

-The tour meets in Exhibition Square, York, North Yorkshire, YO1 7EW.
-The whole day is £60.
+The tour meets in front of the Emperor Constantine statue in Minster Yard, York, North Yorkshire, YO1 7HH.
+The whole day is £50.

 That artisan food tour of Malton